Beakerboy/VBA-SQL-Library/README.md

 ### Object-Based Database Interaction for VBA

 Easily create SQL queries and execute them on a database.
-For an example on how to use this library with data objects, see the [VBA-Drupal-Library](https://github.com/Beakerboy/VBA-Drupal-Library)
+For an example on how to use this library with data objects, see the [VBA-Drupal-Library](https://github.com/Beakerboy/VBA-Drupal-Library).
+For other examples on using the library, refer to the unit tests.

 Features
 --------